 Clare says: “That news was like a kick in the stomach but we’ve comforted ourselves with the knowledge that the treatment worked last time and that this time the tumour is smaller and more contained.
 Because Emmeline’s body may have built up an immunity to the previous type of chemotherapy, she’s now on a different type of protocol which means she has to stay in hospital for five nights and six days every three weeks.
 The good thing is that even though the sessions are now longer and harder, we can share the time, swapping out every 48 hours to be with her.
 She’ll need an operation again at the end of it and perhaps a temporary colostomy bag but like last time, we’re taking one day at a time.”

 In the meantime, Clare and Mike are focussing on keeping Emmeline happy and raising funds to help other families in similar situations.
-Mike recently signed up to the Noah’s Ark charity cyclothon and has already raised over £400!
+Mike recently completed the Noah’s Ark charity cyclothon and has raised over £2000!
 Although Mike, by his own admission, isn’t the most physical type, when he saw the notice about the event on Twitter he thought it would be a good place to start for his first ever charity fundraising attempt.
-He is doing the cycle on an exercise bike at home as the family are still semi-isolating while Emmeline remains immunosuppressed and at risk of infection.
-The couple’s eldest daughter, Julia, is helping with the training which is going well.
+He did the cycle on an exercise bike at home as the family are still semi-isolating while Emmeline remains immunosuppressed and at risk of infection.
+The couple’s eldest daughter, Julia, was helping with the training which went very well.

 Clare says: “We knew that the Noah’s Ark Children’s Hospital existed before Emmeline became ill but, like most people, we never really thought about how much goes in to it and assumed it was funded entirely by the NHS rather than part funded by the donations made by ordinary people.
 The staff here are amazing and we’re in absolute awe of them all.